PadmanabhanMalarkodi/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 * The fetched data will appear in the form of data frame.
 #### Step 3.
 Modify Tab
 * In this page, we can alter the data collected from a business card, uplaod the modified data to the SQL database and then we can view the modified data as well.
-* Similarly, we can delete the data from MySQL database too.
+* Similarly, we can delete the data from MySQL database.